 Does it sound like I was a junkie?
 Well, I guess I was.
-I spent the first part of my youth at the interfaculty studies, and the second one in academia where you have (1) lots of stress and pressure on results (2) flexible hours.
+I spent the first part of my youth in interfaculty studies, and the second one in academia where you have (1) lots of stress and pressure on results and (2) flexible hours.

 This deadly combination allows living as a highly functional alcoholic without getting uncovered for years or even decades.
 If you are too stressed or too bored to do something, just drink and it’s fine again.

 And how to best put yourself together after the night of drinking?
 Coffee!
 Literally 15 cups per day.
 I tried to quit this lifestyle at very many occasions but usually, my abstinence lasted for a few weeks, and then things were getting back to “normal.”
 It’s hard to struggle against yourself, and I was losing this fight for so many years!

 So, I was functioning like this for the whole 16 years before the corona crisis finally hit.
 At that point, in March of 2020, it became obvious that the crisis will last for some time and that I have to radically change my habits or otherwise, I will become emotional wreckage.